- Wind and Wuthering finally returns to the site with outstanding Double Plus (A++) sound from first note to last – exceptionally quiet vinyl too

 - This copy has real depth to the soundfield, full-bodied, present vocals, and lovely analog warmth

-- Their Masterpiece is still A Trick of the Tail, the album before this one, but Wind and Wuthering certainly has much to offer as well
+- Their Masterpiece is still A Trick of the Tail, the album that came out before this one, but Wind and Wuthering certainly has much to offer in the same vein

 We have struggled like crazy to find copies of the album that are able to present the music as well as this one does.
 Most of the pressings we’ve gotten our hands on were a disaster, and that includes everything that does not say Made in England on the label.